GI-Company/aetherOS/aetherOS-v1-main-2/README.md

 This phase focuses on security, stability, and performance to ensure the system is reliable for real-world use.

 #### 1.1.
 Comprehensive Security Review
-- **[DONE] Firestore Rules:** A full audit of all `firestore.rules` has been completed.
+- **[x] Firestore Rules:** A full audit of all `firestore.rules` has been completed.
 The rules are secure for all current features, ensuring users can only access their own data.
-- **[DONE] Input Sanitization:** All inputs to AI flows are now properly sanitized to prevent prompt injection and other vulnerabilities.
+- **[x] Input Sanitization:** All inputs to AI flows are now properly sanitized to prevent prompt injection and other vulnerabilities.
 All user-facing AI flows treat user input as data, not as instructions.
-- **[DONE] Dependency Audit:** The `npm-check-updates` package has been added.
+- **[x] Dependency Audit:** The `npm-check-updates` package has been added.
 Run `npx npm-check-updates` to check for new versions and `npx npm-check-updates -u` to upgrade `package.json`.
 This establishes a repeatable audit process.

 #### 1.2.
 Scalability & Performance
-- **[DONE] Firestore Indexing:** A `firestore.indexes.json` file has been created to define the composite index required by the `userPresence` query, ensuring it remains fast at scale.
+- **[x] Firestore Indexing:** A `firestore.indexes.json` file has been created to define the composite index required by the `userPresence` query, ensuring it remains fast at scale.
-- **[DONE] AI Flow Optimization:** The core agent logic has been refactored, and a result-piping mechanism has been implemented, allowing for complex, chained AI workflows.
+- **[x] AI Flow Optimization:** The core agent logic has been refactored, and a result-piping mechanism has been implemented, allowing for complex, chained AI workflows.
-- **[DONE] Client-Side Performance:** Window management has been optimized to be viewport-aware, preventing off-screen rendering and improving user experience.
+- **[x] Client-Side Performance:** Window management has been optimized to be viewport-aware, preventing off-screen rendering and improving user experience.
-- **[DONE] Code Splitting:** The Next.js App Router handles automatic code splitting for all applications in `/src/app/apps/*`, ensuring they are loaded on demand.
+- **[x] Code Splitting:** The Next.js App Router handles automatic code splitting for all applications in `/src/app/apps/*`, ensuring they are loaded on demand.

 #### 1.3.
 Robust Error Handling & Monitoring
-- **[DONE] Client-Side Logging:** Sentry has been integrated for production-grade client-side error logging.
+- **[x] Client-Side Logging:** Sentry has been integrated for production-grade client-side error logging.
 The `global-error.tsx` file now reports all caught exceptions to Sentry.
-- **[DONE] Backend Monitoring:** A process for setting up backend monitoring for Firebase services is now documented.
+- **[x] Backend Monitoring:** A process for setting up backend monitoring for Firebase services is now documented.
   - **Instructions:**
     1. Go to the Google Cloud Console for your Firebase project.
     2. Navigate to "Monitoring" > "Dashboards".
     3. Create a new dashboard.
     4. Add widgets to monitor key metrics for Firestore (`document/read_count`, `document/write_count`, `network/sent_bytes`), Firebase Authentication (`request_count`), and Cloud Storage (`object_count`, `total_bytes`).
     5. Navigate to "Monitoring" > "Alerting" to create alerting policies for high error rates or unusual latency in these services.
-- **[DONE] Centralized Error Handling**: A non-blocking, centralized error handling system for Firestore permissions has been implemented to provide robust debugging and a stable user experience.
+- **[x] Centralized Error Handling**: A non-blocking, centralized error handling system for Firestore permissions has been implemented to provide robust debugging and a stable user experience.

-### Phase 2: Expand the Ecosystem (Feature Enhancement)
+### Phase 2: Expand the Ecosystem (Feature Enhancement) - COMPLETE

 This phase focuses on expanding the capabilities of the OS to deliver more value to users.